 Who Invented Deepfake Technology?

 A Reddit user by the name of “Deepfakes” coined the term deepfake in 2017.
-They manipulated Google’s open-source deep-learning technology to create fake celebrity pornographic videos and posted them on reddit.
+They manipulated Google’s open-source deep-learning technology to create fake celebrity videos and posted them on reddit.
 The doctored videos were created using a technique known as face-swapping.

 How Do I Download a Deepfake App?

 If you want to learn more about deepfake technology or simply want to create deepfakes (responsibly), there are many deepfake apps available on all major app stores.
 Just search for the one you want, install it, and you’re good to go!

 Yes, there are many deepfake apps that you can use free of cost.
 Some of the most popular ones include Reface, Wombo, FaceApp, and more.

 Who created deep fake technology?

 The development of deepfake technology is the result of advancements in artificial intelligence and machine learning, and cannot be attributed to a single entity or individual.
 Instead, technologists, researchers, and developers worldwide have contributed to the evolution of deepfake algorithms and techniques.